Quantum Algorithm for Approximating Maximum Independent Sets: Diffusion and annealing in solution trees

 \section{Diffusion and annealing in solution trees}

-In this section, we offer an heuristic explanation for the enhanced performance of our quantum algorithm, relative to classical ones.
+In this section, we review a theoretical picture that clarifies the challenge of finding approximate maximum independent sets, and offer an heuristic explanation for the enhanced performance of our quantum algorithm, relative to classical ones.

-To begin, let us review why it is hard to approximate MIS classically.
-For sparse graphs $G(n,m)$, Coja-Oghlan and Efthymiou showed in Ref. \cite{coja2015independent} that the difficulty is related to the structure of independent sets, which shatters when their size $k$ is large enough.
+For sparse graphs $G(n,m)$, Coja-Oghlan and Efthymiou showed in Ref. \cite{coja2015independent} that the difficulty is related to the structure of the space of independent sets, which shatters severely when their size $k$ is large enough.
 Thus, the classical Metropolis process has exponentially large mixing times.
 The graphs considered in Ref. \cite{coja2015independent} have $d=2m/n\gg1$.
-For these graphs, the MIS size $\alpha\sim (2-\epsilon_d)n\frac{\ln d}{d}$ with high probability.
-Let $S_k(G)$ denote all the independent sets of size $k$. ``$S_k(G)$ shatters" means that $S_k(G)$ can be divided into many groups such that the Hamming distance between each pair of groups proportional to $n$, while the number of independent sets in each group decreases exponentially with n~\cite{coja2015independent} (see Fig.\ref{shatter}).
+For these graphs, the size of the maximum independent set is $\alpha\sim (2-\epsilon_d)n\frac{\ln d}{d}$ with high probability.
+Let $S_k(G)$ denote all the independent sets of size $k$. ``$S_k(G)$ shatters severely" in the precise sense that $S_k(G)$ can be divided into many groups such that the Hamming distance between each pair of groups is proportional to $n$, while the number of independent sets in each group decreases exponentially with $n$~\cite{coja2015independent} (see Figure \ref{shatter}).
 It is found that $S_k(G)$ shatters for $(1+\epsilon_d)n\frac{\ln d}{d}<k<\alpha$.
-This means that the search for the MIS can easily get stuck at sizes around $n\frac{\ln d}{d}$.
-This is the reason that polynomial classical algorithms has difficulty finding independent sets of size $k>(1+\epsilon_d)n\frac{\ln d}{d}$.
+This means that searches for the maximum independent set, based on building up through consideration of changes in small numbers of entries will get stuck at sizes around $n\frac{\ln d}{d}$.
+This is the essential reason why polynomial classical algorithms have difficulty finding independent sets of size $k>(1+\epsilon_d)n\frac{\ln d}{d}$.

-In our earlier paper~\cite{wu2020quantum}, we showed that the adiabatic evolution in the sub-Hilbert space can be viewed as a quantum diffusion in the tree of independent sets, which can be embedded in an $n$-dimensional cube.
-The quantum diffusion is driven by the gauge matrix $A(\theta)$.
-We can see from the expression \eqref{Aij}\eqref{Aii} of $A(\theta)$: at $\theta=0$, each site is assigned an energy proportional to the size of the independent set; at $\theta=\pi$, the site energy is reversed and the MIS becomes the ground state.
-When $\theta$ changes from 0 to $\pi$, the hopping amplitude, following $\sin \theta$, goes from 0 to maximum and then falls to 0.

-If we keep $\theta$ fixed in our algorithm, as in Ref.\cite{wu2020quantum}, then our quantum algorithm is essentially a quantum diffusion in the tree starting at the top point (see Fig.\ref{shatter}).
-It is reasonable to expect that the diffusion become less effective beyond the shattering size as the independent sets become less connected.
-This explains why the the average size of independent sets found by the quantum algorithm in Ref.\cite{wu2020quantum} is close to the one found by classical algorithms.